2017

 In this paper, we develop a methodology for statistically rigorous performance evaluation and performance factor attribution for server workloads.
 First, we find that careful design of the server load tester can ensure high quality performance evaluation, and empirically demonstrate the inaccuracy of load testers in previous work.
 Learning from the design flaws in prior work, we design and develop a modular load tester platform, Treadmill, that overcomes pitfalls of existing tools.
 Next, utilizing Treadmill, we construct measurement and analysis procedures that can properly attribute performance factors.
 We rely on statistically-sound performance evaluation and quantile regression, extending it to accommodate the idiosyncrasies of server systems.
 Finally, we use our augmented methodology to evaluate the impact of common server hardware features with Facebook production workloads on production hardware.
 We decompose the effects of these features on request tail latency and demonstrate that our evaluation methodology provides superior results, particularly in capturing complicated and counter-intuitive performance behaviors.
 By tuning the hardware features as suggested by the attribution, we reduce the 99th-percentile latency by 43% and its variance by 93%.

-Powerchop: Identifying and managing non-critical units in hybrid processor architectures Inproceedings
+Powerchop: Identifying and managing non-critical units in hybrid processor architectures Proceedings Article

 In: 2016 ACM/IEEE 43rd Annual International Symposium on Computer Architecture (ISCA), pp. 140–152, IEEE 2016.